 local computer and subsequently copied to any system used by the

-administrator to access Kernun.
+administrator to access Kernun UTM.
 The administrator's computer must be

-in a network routed via the Kernun internal interface, e.g.,
+in a network routed via the Kernun UTM internal interface, e.g.,

 GUI is able to download the key automatically, you only need to select